iimxinyi/SemCT-Quality/README.md

 **Overview:** General model of content quality in the SemCT framework.

-**Paper:** "When Diffusion Model Inference Meets MEC Networks: From Independence to Collaboration" --Submitted to IEEE Communications Magazine.
+**Paper:** "When AIGC Meets MEC: A Novel Diffusion-based Collaborative Inference Paradigm" --Submitted to IEEE Communications Magazine.

 **Experimental Platform:** Ubuntu 20.04 system equipped with an Intel Xeon Gold 6248R CPU and an NVIDIA A100 GPU.